Bernard Rimland: Vaccinations

 Rimland considered vaccinations to be a "prime suspect" in the onset of autism.
 He maintained that, while not proven, there was a direct link between thiomersal (a mercury-based preservative used in vaccines) and autism.
 He supported Andrew Wakefield's now discredited suggestion that the MMR vaccine was linked to autism.
 Rimland contended that the vaccination triggered autism by placing a burden on the immune systems of children between birth and age 2.

 Rimland linked the increase of late-onset autism during the 1980s with the introduction of the MMR vaccine, a correlation the Center for Disease Control, the American Academy of Pediatrics, and the American Medical Association did not support.
 He rejected the idea that a diagnosis of autism at or around 18 months, the same time the vaccinations were administered, was coincidental.
-When the California Department of Health Services, along with studies from England and Finland, reported that the vaccine "plays little or no role in the disease," Rimland stated that it was "much too early to dismiss the [vaccine] hypothesis".
+When the California Department of Health Services, along with studies from England and Finland, reported that the vaccine "plays little or no role in the disease", Rimland stated that it was "much too early to dismiss the [vaccine] hypothesis".
 He remained undeterred when a study by Robert L. Davis, published in the Archives of Pediatrics and Adolescent Medicine, found no association between MMR and inflammatory bowel disease, discussed in the Wakefield report, "nor any evidence that the vaccine triggered acute onset of symptoms."
 In 2004, 10 of the 13 co-authors of the Wakefield study withdrew the original interpretation.
 The United States Institute of Medicine (IOM) in its 2004 report found that, "the body of epidemiological evidence favors rejection of a causal relationship between thimerosal-containing vaccines and autism."

 The Medicines and Healthcare products Regulatory Agency (MHRA), National Health Service (NHS), World Health Organization (WHO), European Medicines Agency (EMEA), Food and Drug Administration (FDA), Centers for Disease Control (CDC), and many other national and international medical organizations have issued statements of a similar nature, finding no link between autism and thimerosal based on the evidence currently available from a variety of studies.

 Chelation

 Rimland supported chelation therapy, a treatment for lead and heavy metal poisoning, for some children with autism.
 Neither the American Academy of Pediatrics nor FDA support the use of chelation for the treatment of autism.
+Writing for Science-Based Medicine, neurologist Steven Novella characterized chelation for autism as quackery that is potentially deadly.